EDUCATION CENTER

 A deposit showing a buyer’s good faith, applied toward closing costs at the end.

-See Full Glossary
+Click to See More Glossary

 Blog